 \section{Frequency of the Phenomena}

-In this Section, we devise a systematic way to calculate or get bounds on the spatial frequencies of the corresponding events using integral geometry.
-We show that this leads to the evaluation of integrals of certain exponential functions over certain semi-algebraic sets.
-Semi-algebraic sets are the subsets of $\mathbb{R}^2$ which are finite unions of real solution to polynomial systems of equations and inequalities with coefficients in $\mathbb{R}$ \cite{mohab}.
-This approach is applicable to each phenomenon listed above.
+In this Section, we develop a systematic method to calculate or estimate exact values or bounds on the spatial frequencies of related events using integral geometry.
+We demonstrate that this involves evaluating integrals of specific exponential functions over semi-algebraic sets.
+Semi-algebraic sets are subsets of $\mathbb{R}^2$, which are finite unions of solutions to polynomial equations and inequalities with coefficients in $\mathbb{R}$ \cite{mohab}.
+This approach applies to each of the phenomena listed above.

-First, as a warm up, in Subsection \ref{integral_geom_leader_pairs}, we look at all pairs of points and show how to calculate how frequently they are each others closest neighbor, i.e., we calculate the spatial density of ultimate leader pairs of order zero.
-This is a known result \cite{haenggi}, but derived here in a way in that will be extended to other phenomena below.